bridgecrew-perf4/terraform-session-1/session_5/README.md

 ### "for_each" meta-argument

 The second option of creating the similar resources with one block is to use for_each meta-argument with value, key functions.
-In the example below we used locals for defining values for our subnets and for_each for looping and creating 3 subnets with those items.
+In the example below we used locals for defining values for our subnets and for_each is looping and creating 3 subnets with those values.
 ```
 # Public Subnets